minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 * Open Sparrow
 * Navigate to the server configuration page by hitting `Ctrl`+`P`, or  `Cmd`+`,` on OSX, then click on "Server"
 * Click on the "Private Electrum" tab.
-If you've already have an existing clearnet connection, click on "Edit Existing Connection".
+If you already have an existing clearnet connection, click on "Edit Existing Connection".
 * Enable the Tor proxy by clicking on the "Use proxy" slider
 * On the "Proxy URL" line, paste `127.0.0.1` in the first box and either `9150` or `9050` in the second box depending if you run the Tor Browser or Tor as a background service.
 * Click on "Test Connection".
 A green tick should appear on the button and you should see something similar to the following output:

   ```
-  > Connected to Fulcrum 1.8.2 on protocol version 1.4
+  > Connected to Fulcrum x.x.x on protocol version ...
   > [...]
   ```